whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/Google Cloud/google-cloud-platform-a-cheat-sheet-techrepublic.md

 **SEE:** [**A business pro’s guide to Google Cloud Platform (GCP) (free PDF)**](https://www.techrepublic.com/resource-library/whitepapers/a-business-pro-s-guide-to-google-cloud-platform-gcp-free-pdf/) **(TechRepublic)**

-## Executive summary
+## Executive Summary

 - **What is Google Cloud Platform?** Google Cloud Platform, as the name implies, is a cloud computing platform that provides infrastructure tools and services for users to build applications and services on top of.
 - **Why does Google Cloud Platform matter?** Google Cloud Platform is regarded as the third biggest cloud provider in terms of revenue behind [AWS](http://www.techrepublic.com/article/amazon-web-services-the-smart-persons-guide/) in first place and [Microsoft Azure](http://www.techrepublic.com/article/microsoft-azure-the-smart-persons-guide/) in second.
 - **Who does Google Cloud Platform affect?** Any organization in need of cloud computing should consider Google Cloud Platform for their needs–especially SMBs, which the platform was initially geared toward.
 - **When was Google Cloud Platform announced?** Google announced its first cloud tool, Google App Engine, back in 2008, and it continued to add more tools and services until they collectively became known as the Google Cloud Platform later on.
 - **How can I use Google Cloud Platform?** Google has provided [documentation](https://cloud.google.com/docs/) for getting started and a [frequently asked questions](https://cloud.google.com/storage/docs/faq) page for developers and IT leaders to investigate the platform.

 **SEE: [All of TechRepublic’s cheat sheets and smart person’s guides](http://www.techrepublic.com/topic/smart-persons-guides/)**